saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 Not all systems use booster pumps.

 ## Feedwater System Components

 ### High-pressure Feedwater Heaters

 A [[Shell and Tube Heater]] where feedwater enters the tube side through the feedwater inlet and the inlet water box and flows to through the tubes to the outlet water box.
-Extraction steam, taken from the high pressure section of the turbine, enters through the extraction steam inlet
+Extraction steam, taken from the high pressure section of the turbine, enters through the extraction steam inlet at superheated temperatures.

-Extra
+Some heaters may contain a desuperheating section (occurs before the condenser section) where the steam is cooled to a saturation temperature.

 ### Feedwater Regulating Valve
-Regulates the flow of feedwater entering the economizer
+Regulates the flow of feedwater entering the economizer.
+Flow can also be regulated by controlling the speed of the boiler feed pumps.

 ### Economizer
 Used to preheat the feedwater using the combustion gases leaving the boiler.

 ### Boiler Feed Pumps
 Used to increase the pressure of the feedwater.
 They are variable-speed, multistage centrifugal pumps.
 Some pumps are driven by steam turbines.
-The speed of the turbine depends on the amoutn of steam flowing to the turbine.
+The speed of the turbine depends on the amount of steam flowing to the turbine.

+## Additional Systems

+### Chemical Addition System
+May be connected to the condenser system, the feedwater system, or

 ## Normal Operation